crystallabs/crysterm/documentation/positioning.md

 # Positioning and sizing in Blessed

-## Positioning basics
+## Positioning basics / intro

-For every widget, Blessed can get, set, and/or calculate its absolute and relative position, width and height, and the amount of inner widget space that is reserved for decorations (borders and padding).
+For every widget, Blessed can get, set, and/or calculate its absolute and relative position, width and height, and the amount of inner space that is reserved for decorations (borders and padding).

-Left/top/right/bottom values are not offsets from (0,0) on the top left, but from their respective sides.
+Left, top, right and bottom values are not offsets from (0,0) on the top left, but rather from their respective sides.

-In other words, a widget having `top=10` and `bottom=20` won't start in row 10 and end in row 20, but will in fact cover the entire space from the 10th row at the top to the 20th row from the bottom.
+In other words, a widget having `top=10` and `bottom=20` won't start in row 10 and end in row 20, but will cover the entire space from the 10th row at the top to the 20th row from the bottom.

 If you want to control the widget's height directly, instead of specifying `top` and `bottom` you would specify `top` and `height`.
+The same goes for `left`/`right` and `width`, of course.

+Normally, position or size is specified as integer value, or is left null for auto-calculation.
-In certain cases (listed below) position or size can be specified as 'center', 'half', or 'xx%' (for a percentage of parent).
+However, in certain cases (listed below) it can be specified as a string containing values 'center', 'half', or 'xx%' (for a percentage of parent).

-'center' makes the widget 50% big and equally spaced from top and bottom (i.e. centered).
+1. 'center' makes the widget 50% the size of parent and equally spaced from top and bottom or left and right (i.e. centered).
-'half' just equals to half of parent's width or height (i.e. "50%").
+1. 'half' equals to half of parent's width or height (i.e. "50%"), without centering.
-Using percentages has the following implications/consequences:
+1. Using percentages works in the following way:

-- If you set widget `top: 10, height: "100%"`, widget will extend outside of the screen by 10 lines, since '100%' was calculated based on entire parent, not the current position (top: 10) within it.
-The solution is to specify `height: "100%-10"`.
+- If you set widget `top: 10, height: "100%"`, it will extend outside of the screen by 10 lines, since '100%' was calculated based on entire parent, not the current position (top: 10) within it.
+You should specify `height: "100%-10"` in that case.

 - Similarly, if you create a widget and give it a border, then create a child widget in it with `height: 100%`, this will make the child widget too high by two lines (for 1 line of top and 1 line of bottom border in the parent widget).
-This is because in Blessed `width`/`height` values include all the decorative space in the widget (borders and padding).
+This is because percentages of parent refer to the entire size and not the size remaining after accounting for decorations (borders and padding).
 The solution is same as above, set `height: "100%-2"`.

 Finally, not directly related, but important are variables called xi, xl, yi, and yl.
-They are given in reference to (0,0) on the top-left of the screen.
+They, on the other hand, do correspond to reference (0,0) on the top-left of the screen.

-The xi...xl specify the column range in which the widget is rendered, e.g. a widget at position `left: 10` and `width: 50` has `xi...xl = 10...50`.
-The yi...yl specify the same thing for row range.
+xi...xl specifies the column range in which the widget is rendered.
+E.g. a widget at position `left: 10` and `width: 50` has `xi...xl = 10...50`. yi...yl specify the same thing for row range.

 These 4 are enough to position every widget since all widgets are based on a rectangle.